-Case outline A 51-year-old man was referred due to progressive six-month-long blurring of vision in both eyes.
+Case Outline A 51-year-old gentleman was referred due to progressive blurring of vision in his both eyes of six months duration.
 The patient underwent complete ophthalmological examination at baseline.
-Based on the clinical presentation of mottled mid periphery of the retina and characteristic tubular visual field loss, hence typical fluorescein angiography and optical coherence tomography (OCT) findings, the patient was diagnosed as bilateral retinitis pigmentosa sine pigmento with CME.
-In an attempt to control the edema, treatment was started with dorzolamide, instilled three times daily in each eye, which resulted in reduction of macular edema in a one-month-period, as documented by OCT.
-This effect was further monitored for five months and was stable.
+Based on the clinical presentation of mottled mid periphery of the retina and characteristic tubar visual field loss, hence typical fluorescein angiography and optical coherence tomography (OCT) findings, the patient was diagnosed as bilateral retinitis pigmentosa sine pigmento with CME.
+In an attempt to control the edema, treatment was started with dorzolamide, instilled three times daily in each eye, which resulted in reduction of macular edema in a one month period, as documented by OCT.
+This effect was further monitored for 5 months and was stabile.

-Conclusion In the presented case, we investigate the six-month therapeutic efficacy of dorzolamide for dealing with the CME secondary to RP.
-Topical carbonic anhydrase inhibitors are considered as the first option for treatment of CME in RP patients, due to their high efficacy and safety.
+Conclusion In the presented case, we investigate the 6 month therapeutic efficacy of dorsolamide for dealing with the CME secondary to RP.
+Topical carbonic anhydrase inhibitors are considered as the first option for treatment of CME in RP patients, due its' high efficacy and safety.

-Keywords: retinitis pigmentosa sine pigmento; cystoid macular edema; topical carbonic anhydrase inhibitors; dorzolamide
+Keywords: Retinitis pigmentosa sine pigmento; Cystoid macular edema; Topical carbonic anhydrase inhibitors; Dorsolamid